 - As this is a concentrate, it can be prepared ready to drink by just adding water to it.
 A quick and tasty escape from the heat of summers.

 - For health watchers, you can replace sugar with jaggery or palm sugar.

 - Ingredients like roasted cumin seeds, black salt are considered to aid digestive process again a benefit to the health.

 - No preservatives are added to the concentrate so the health quotient of the recipe is high and can be given to kids and adults alike without the guilt for causing any harm to health.

 - Many people prefer adding soda instead of water a fizzy taste to the beverage.

-- Adding green colour is totally optional as it only makes it appealing to the eyes, I prefer the original colour that we get by combining mangoes, mint and spices.
+- Adding green color is totally optional as it only makes it appealing to the eyes, I prefer the original color that we get by combining mangoes, mint and spices.